Integrative-Transcriptomics/OmicsTIDE/DATAFORMATS.md

 ### ***P**airwise **T**rend **C**omparison **F**ormat* (PTCF)
 The ***P**airwise **T**rend **C**omparison **F**ormat* (PTCF) is the core of OmicsTIDE's data manangement and data modeling procedures.
 This data format is the result of the loading of abundance data (see option 1).
 The rows correspond to single records (genes).
 The columns correspond to the result a pairwise trend comparison of two data sets (ds).
 Each data set has n columns corresponding to the n observations (e.g. conditions) of the given record.
 Addtionally, each datasets has a column describing the trend of the given gene.

 Each gene in a PTCF file either corresponds to a gene occurring in both data sets or in one of the two data sets only.
 The first is referred to as *intersecting*, whereas the latter is referred to as *non-intersecting*.
 The structure of the PTCF file allows to assign each record to one of the two categories.
 This distinction is important for the further downstream analysis which treats the two categories separately after splitting them into *intersecting PTCF* (I-PTCF) and *non-intersecting PTCF* (NI-PTCF) sub sets.

+A detailed information on the calculation of trend comparisons in I-PTCF and NI-PTCF can be found [here](doc/TRENDCOMPARISON.md)

 <p align="center">
   <img src="ptcf.png" />